smallkirby/kernelpwn/README.md

 I want to know some techniques to pwn in kernelland.
 If you know something I should know, please tell me.
 For the techniques I used to solve the challs listed above is listed [HERE(under construction)](./technique).

+**Frequently Updated now...**

+## Configs to check
+Kernel is distributed in the form of `bzImage` and no information about build configuration is not provided in 99% cases.
+However, you have to change the way of exploit depending on the configuration.
+Some config might hide important information.
+Some config might randomize the memory layout.
+Some config might make variables only readable...
+[`important_config`](important_config/README.md) directory collects the important configurations and tries to summarize how to check if it is enabled and how to bypass it.

 ## My Blog
 My blog posts contain not only kernel-writeup, but normal userland-pwn and technique frequently used in pwning and so on...
 Please [check it out](https://smallkirby.hatenablog.com/archive).
 **NOTE**:
 The most parts of my blog is written when I'm solving the chall as a memo in HackMD and is converted to blog entry with [md2html converter](https://github.com/smallkirby/hackmd2hatena) .
 I received some DMs which ask me to write my blog posts in Englinsh and I'm willing to, cuz writing in English is not a so heavy task for me (regardless of the quality of my English).
 I know that my blog is ill-translated by Google translater :(    I'm planning to write them in English someday in the near future.

 ## References
 List of usefull resources for general.